mathspp/mathspp/pages/02.blog/what-learning-apl-taught-me-about-python/item.md

 If you are curious about APL's scalar functions and how they relate to list comprehensions, you can learn more by [reading this](/blog/why-apl-is-a-language-worth-knowing#apl-and-list-comprehensions).

+In practice, I talked about scalar functions and list comprehensions, but the rationale applies equally to set and dictionary comprehensions, as well as generator expressions, which is what we'll be using in the next section.

 # An idiom to put everything together

 So, I realised that APL led me to understand that `sum` and many other built-ins are just specialised reductions.
 This let me establish connections between functions and algorithms that I didn't know were connected.
 APL also taught me about data-driven conditionals and how to look for ways to make my code more symmetric.
-Finally, list comprehensions started making much more sense to me after I realised that the point of list comprehensions is to highlight the data transformation.
+Finally, comprehensions started making much more sense to me after I realised that the point of all comprehensions is to highlight the data transformation.

 When everything converged at the same time, I wrote this: